 - The California Department of Social Services (DSS)

 These agencies can investigate, cite, fine, or even revoke licenses of facilities that violate state and federal care standards.
 That said, administrative action alone often isn’t enough.
-A skilled elder abuse attorney can pursue civil litigation against the facility or individual responsible for the harm — ensuring that justice is both seen and felt.
+A skilled elder abuse attorney can pursue civil litigation against the facility or individual responsible for the harm, ensuring that justice is both seen and felt.

-What Happens After You Report Elder Abuse?
+What Happens When You Report Elder Abuse?

 Intake and Initial Review of the Report